 Overview of Mississippi Jail & Prison Inmate Records

-Accessing inmate records is useful for family members or friends looking to locate relatives as well as sending money or visiting inmates.
+Accessing inmate records on anyone incarcerated in Mississippi is useful for family members or friends looking to locate relatives as well as sending money or visiting inmates.

-How to Look Up Jail Records & Recent Arrests in Mississippi
+How To Search Jail Records & Recent Arrests in Mississippi

 Requesters may also obtain jail paperwork by visiting and contacting local law enforcement agencies, especially in cases where there is no search feature or inmate roster on their sites.